Danny Phantom Ghost Zone

 Danny Phantom Ghost Zone (formerly known as Screaming Yellow Eagle) was a flat ride located in Nickelodeon Universe in the Mall of America.
-It was a Chance Falling star attraction that is located at the east entrance of the park.
+It was a Chance Falling star attraction that was located at the east entrance of the park.

 Description

 The ride was moderate in speed compared to other rides of its type.
 The ride had lap bars that came down on riders that site theater style facing one direction.
 Thirty two people may ride at once.
 Minimum rider height: 42 inches.
 The ride rotated riders around the axle clockwise and counter-clockwise, coming close to the ceiling.